 "I understand the demands of a busy family life, and the calming power of a beautiful, functional home."

-A leader in design, fine art, antiques, and luxury home furnishings for over twenty years, Christine was the designer on the Emmy award-winning television show, This Old House.
-She trained at Harvard, National Trust (U.K.) houses, was a specialist at Sotheby's London, was an art gallery director, and co-founded The Cottage at Four Corners, a home store and design studio.
-She spent her formative years on Cape Cod and in London, and her family had a house in Spain; this helped shape her design aesthetic.
-Historic homes are a specialty; her childhood home was an 18th century sea captain's house.
-A mother of two grown sons, she resides in a historic house near Boston where in December 1782, the French Infantry camped for three days in what is now her back garden.
+A former art gallery director, museum curator, and co-founder of The Cottage at Four Corners (R.I.), a home store and design studio, she spent her formative years on Cape Cod and in London.
+Historic homes are a specialty; her childhood home was an 18th century sea captain's house on Cape Cod.
+Aided by a small team, Christine oversees projects all over the East Coast.
+She resides in an antique house where in December 1782, the French Infantry camped for three days in what is now her back garden.